Recently I’ve begun taking an interest in a field called public health. The World Health Organisation has defined public health as:

 - “Ageing liberals have more sex.”

-- While political ideology has no significant impact on life satisfaction overall, the most liberal men continue to have an active sex life into their 80s, whereas conservative men are more likely to cease having sex by the age of 68.
+- While political ideology has no significant impact on life satisfaction overall, most liberal men continue to have an active sex life into their 80s.
+In contrast, conservative men are more likely to cease having sex by the age of 68.